Bob Svihus

-Robert Craig Svihus (born June 21, 1943) is an American former professional football offensive tackle in the American Football League (AFL) and the National Football League (NFL) for the Oakland Raiders and New York Jets.
+Robert Craig Svihus (born June 21, 1943) is an American former professional football player who was an offensive tackle in the American Football League (AFL) and the National Football League (NFL) for the Oakland Raiders and New York Jets.
 He played college football for the USC Trojans.

 Early life

 Svihus attended Sequoia High School, where he practiced football, basketball and baseball.

 In football he played at guard and tackle, while being a part of the 1959 and 1960 undefeated teams.
 As a senior, he received All S.P.A.L. and All Northern California honors.

 In 1991, he was inducted into the San Mateo County Sports Hall of Fame.

 College career

 Svihus accepted a football scholarship from the University of Southern California.
 As a sophomore in 1962, he was a part of an undefeated team that won the Rose Bowl and the national championship.

 As a senior in 1964, he became a starter at left tackle and received second-team All-AAWU honors.